Chart Color Schemes

 Infrastructure

-Angle Park has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Angle Park has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally

-No changes can influence a region's performance more than modifications to local infrastructure, significant projects, and planning initiatives.
-AreaSearch has identified zero projects that are expected to impact this area.
-Notable projects include Regency Park Industrial Precinct Renewal, The Parks Recreation and Sports Centre Redevelopment, Northern Adelaide Road Upgrades Program, and The Queen Elizabeth Hospital Redevelopment Stage Three.
-Below is a list of those most likely to be relevant.
+AreaSearch has identified zero projects that could impact the area's performance.
+Key initiatives include Regency Park Industrial Precinct Renewal, The Parks Recreation and Sports Centre Redevelopment, Northern Adelaide Road Upgrades Program, and The Queen Elizabeth Hospital Redevelopment Stage Three.

 Professional plan users can use the search below to filter and access additional projects.